Catrex90/TechsLabTeam2/README.md

 # Project Scope - Techlabs Team 2
 # HappyStay - Exploring Hotel Data for a Smile

-This project is part of the Data Science Track from Techslab Düsseldorf Winterterm 2023/24
+This project is part of the 'Digital Shaper Program' in the 'Data Science Track' from Techlabs Düsseldorf Winterterm 2023/24

 Team Members:
 Cara, Julia, Selinay